-When you hear the term “self-sufficient living” do you truly know what it means?
-Self-sufficiency basically means having the ability to provide everything you and your family need to live and survive without any help from outside sources.
+The term self sufficiency basically means having the ability to provide the basic needs that you and your family need to live and survive without any help from outside sources.
 It is also called self-reliance.
+The self-sufficient homestead constantly looks for a better way to care for their own needs.
+Self-reliance is not about isolation, but about personal responsibility and resilience.

-Instead, you rely on your own abilities and skills to provide for yourself and your family.
-You then become independent and thus, self-sufficient.
+You rely on your own abilities and skills to provide for yourself and your family.
+It may be hard work, but you will become independent and thus, self-sufficient.
 I hope to not only explain self-sufficiency in this post but to also teach you some simple ways to practice self-sufficient living on your homestead.

 Reasons to Practice Self-Sufficient Living